 There is always somewhere to walk your dog, whether it by on a footpath, in a park or on a beach.
 Be creative and find different routes for variety and use it as a way of getting to know your community better.
 Meet up with a friend for a walk along your closest beach or river, take your dog for a walk to your local café or to a local park or dog-friendly National Park.

 Always keep a look out for local council signage to ensure you are following the regulations in the area.
 If you are unsure of where to go, search online or contact your local council to find out the location of your closest off-leash area.
 You might be surprised to find some new spots close by to explore!
 You know your dog best so make sure you choose a location which will also suit their age, ability and personality.

 After finding a suitable place to walk, it is important to be prepared and safe.
 Here are a few reminders to ensure you are taking care of yourself and your dog while walking outdoors:

 - Ensure you take appropriate footwear and remember a hat

 - Always use a leash (unless in an off-leash area)

 - Ensure your dog is registered and microchipped

 - Keep up to date with vaccinations

-- Walk in the coolest part of the day
+- Avoid the hottest part of the day

 - Bring water for you and your dog